near/NEPs/specs/Standards/NonFungibleToken/Core.md

 // receiver contract.
 //
 // Requirements:
-// * Caller of the method must attach a deposit of 1 yoctoⓃ for security
+// * Caller of the method MUST attach a deposit of 1 yoctoⓃ for security
 //   purposes
 // * Contract MUST panic if called by someone other than token owner or,
 //   if using Approval Management, one of the approved accounts
-// * The receiving contract must implement `ft_on_transfer` according to the
+// * The receiving contract must implement `nft_on_transfer` according to the
 //   standard.
-If it does not, FT contract's `ft_resolve_transfer` MUST deal
+If it does not, this NFT contract's `nft_resolve_transfer` MUST deal
 //   with the resulting failed cross-contract call and roll back the transfer.
-// * Contract MUST implement the behavior described in `ft_resolve_transfer`
+// * Contract MUST implement the behavior described in `nft_resolve_transfer`
 // * `approval_id` is for use with Approval Management extension, see
 //   that document for full explanation.
 // * If using Approval Management, contract MUST nullify approved accounts on